f5devcentral/access-labs/class3/module2/intro.rst

 |image002|

 #.
-Proceed to the lab guide you wish to complete.
-It that will contain further instruction on setting up its respsective lab from https://portal.f5lab.local.
+Proceed to the lab or solution guide you wish to complete.
+It that will contain further instructions on setting up the environment further from https://portal.f5lab.local.

 UDF Blueprint
 ~~~~~~~~~~~~~~